 Burrs and Grinding Speed

 The size of the burrs on the Specialita is a step up from some of the other models in the Mignon range.
-However, it is still not on par with many commercial grinders.
-The 55mm burrs slightly boost the grinding speed, with the Specialita able to grind a basket or 18g of beans in around 10 seconds.
+However, it is still not on par with many commercial grinders, which are usually 64mm or more.
+The 55mm burrs offer a slight boost in grinding speed, allowing the Specialita to grind 18g of beans in approximately 10 seconds.

 Grind Consistency and Adjustment System

-The Eureka Mignon Specialita produces excellent grind consistency, particularly at the fine settings.
-The grinds come out of the chute light and fluffy with little clumping.
-The Specialita has what they have termed an ACE system- an anti-clumping and electrostatic system.
-And we have to say it does a pretty impressive job!
-If you watch a video of the Specialita grinding, you will see the grinds fall evenly out of the chute (they have often been likened to a waterfall) straight into the portafilter.
-Eureka was so confident of their system they didn’t even need a grind catcher underneath.
+The Specialita stands out for its exceptional grind consistency, particularly at the finer settings.
+The ground coffee falls out of the chute light and fluffy with little clumping.
+The Specialita has what they have termed an ACE system- an anti-clumping and electrostatic system, and we have to say it does a pretty impressive job!
+Watching the Specialita in action, you will see the ground coffee fall evenly out of the chute, like a waterfall, directly into the portafilter.
+Eureka’s confidence in their system is evident, as they didn’t find it necessary to include a grind catcher underneath the chute.

 Grind Retention and Single Dosing

 Grind retention (or how much ground coffee is left in the grinder) and single dosing are trending topics at the moment, particularly in the wake of the Niche Zero’s release.
 It is common knowledge that coffee beans should not be stored in a hopper where they will be exposed to light and oxygen.
 Yet, the majority of grinders available do have large hoppers.
 While this would make sense in a commercial setting, single-dosing grinders are a far more practical option for the home barista, allowing the user to easily switch between brewing methods and beans.